 For scheduling and safety purposes, groups wishing to use the park are asked to submit an advance request by contacting the front desk of Assembly Inn at email@example.com or 828.419.9844.
 Similarly, the front desk should be contacted to reserve the gazebo for parties, gatherings, etc., and fees may apply.

 Camping is permitted only at the Montreat Campground.
 Download the camp information and guidelines here.
-To reserve a campsite, contact the front desk of Assembly Inn at email@example.com or 828.419.9844.
+To reserve a campsite, please do so online or contact the front desk of Assembly Inn at email@example.com or 828.419.9844.

 There are several picnic areas leading up to the campground which are open to the public by reservation.
 Camping is not permitted in the picnic areas.
 To reserve a picnic area, contact the front desk of Assembly Inn.